XinJingHao/Sparrow-V0/README.md

 - **Turn Right:** [ 0.36 cm/s, -1 rad/s ]
 - **Stop:** [ 0 cm/s, 0 rad/s ]

-We strongly suggest not using the **Stop** action when training a RL model, because it may result the robot in standing still and generate low quality data.
-You might have also noted that when the robot is turn left or right, we also give it a small linear velocity.
+We strongly suggest not using the **Stop** action when training an RL model, because it may result in the robot standing still and generating low-quality data.
+You might have also noted that when the robot is turning left or right, we also give it a small linear velocity.
 We do this to help the robot escape from the deadlock.

 #### Reward:
 If the robot collided with the obstacle, it would receive a negative reward of -10 and the episode would be terminated.
 If the robot arrived at the target area (the upper right corner of the map), it would receive a positive reward of 75 and the episode would be terminated as well.
 Otherwise, the robot would receive a reward according to: